Associate of Programs and Marketing

 At BW, she studied Arts Management, with a major in management and a minor in music.
 She also gained a lot of real-world experience while in college through various internships: under Bill Rudman at The Musical Theater Project, Erika Haskell in the BW Conservatory Events Office and Sandra Goerz at the Joyful Noise Neighborhood Music School.
 These positions all led to LeAundra joining Arts Cleveland as the organization’s Marketing Intern in January 2014.

 The fit was a good one, and in August of that year, a few months after earning her bachelor’s degree, LeAundra was asked to continue as the Arts Administration Fellow and joined the full-time staff.
 In 2016, she became the Associate, Research and Advancement.
-During LeAundra’s time at Arts Cleveland, she’s been in charge of creating the Creative Compass E-mail newsletter, helped plan and market the Creative Intersections Conference, led the Public Officials Recognition Breakfast and assisted Kristin Puch with grants.
+During LeAundra’s time at Arts Cleveland, she’s been in charge of composing the Creative Compass E-mail newsletter, helped plan and market the Creative Intersections Conference, led the Public Officials Recognition Breakfast and assisted Kristin Puch with grants.

 As Arts Cleveland’s sole musician, however, a project she’s very passionate about is a new one, Play It Forward Cleveland!, a multi-sponsored program to donate musical instruments to kids in underserved communities in the Cleveland area.
 LeAundra was heavily involved in the drive’s planning and in handling its administrative tasks, including scheduling meetings and phone calls, taking meeting notes and putting together task lists in preparation for the drive dates.
 All the work paid off when the early 2019 inaugural event proved to be a huge success.